slidevjs/slidev/guide/syntax.md

 //            ^?
 ```

-### Magic Shiki Integration
+### Shiki Magic Move

 > Available since v0.48

-Magic Shiki enables you to have granular transition between code changes.
-You can check [this demo](https://shiki-magic-move.netlify.app/) to see how Magic Shiki works.
+Shiki Magic Move enables you to have granular transition between code changes like Keynote's Magic Move.
+You can check [this demo](https://shiki-magic-move.netlify.app/) to see how it works.

 In Slidev, we bind it to the [clicks system](guide/animations#click-animations).
 The syntax is wrap multiple code blocks representing each steps with <code>````md magic-move</code> (mind it's **4** backticks), this will be transformed into one code block, that morphing to each steps as you click.